 Read more about aligning your website with your marketing goals.

-Take a quick inventory of your listings for units that tend to turn over every year.
+Take a quick inventory of your rental listings for units that tend to turn over every year.
 When was the last time you reviewed and updated them?
 Even if your units haven’t changed much, the world around them has.
-For example, nearly everyone has a smartphone in their pocket, and prospective residents expect mobile-friendly listings.
+For example, prospective tenants expect mobile-friendly listings.
 (In fact, Google rewards mobile-friendly sites by moving them up in search rankings.)

 And then there are photos.
 If you’re using the same images from 2010, it’s likely they look grainy and outdated on today’s devices.
 Take the time to polish up your listings, update your photos, and add any new amenities.